akaabdullahmateen/roadmap/mechatronics/statistics/chapter-1/index.md

 \end{aligned}
 $$

-Absolute error has the same units as that of the measured value ($x$).
-Relative error and percentage error are both unitless.
+*Absolute errors* have the same unit as that of the measured value ($x$). *Relative errors* and *percentage errors* are both unitless.
 These errors of measurement have both magnitude and direction.
 Note that the word *error* in statistics does not imply mistake in measurement, which is a chance inaccuracy.

 An error is said to be *biased* when the deviations (excesses or defects) in the measured value from the true value are consistent and constant.
 Biased errors are not revealed by repeating the measurements, and are *cumulative* (increasing the number of observations increases the magnitude of the error).
 Biased errors are also called *cumulative errors* or *systematic errors*.